TNR

 The Problem

-You have probably seen cats living near dumpsters or in parking lots and wondered how they got there.
-It may have started with a young, unspayed female who wandered away from her home and became lost.
-Unfortunately, she becomes part of an endless cycle that exists throughout our communities.
-That young female can become pregnant as young as four months and can bear three litters a year.
+An unspayed female cat can become pregnant as young as four months and can bear three litters a year.
 Assuming at least one kitten from each litter survives living outdoors, this cycle can produce up to 200 community cats (also referred to as stray or feral cats) a year.
-As the number of cats increase so does their suffering; as they compete for food, become sick and fight among themselves for territory.
+As the number of cats increases, so does their suffering; as they compete for food, become sick and fight among themselves for territory.
 In turn, they have now become a nuisance to the humans who live around them.

 The Solution – Trap-Neuter-Return (TNR)

-• Loan traps for up to 2 weeks to local area residents only.
-We require a refundable deposit of $75 for each trap.
+• Loaner traps for up to 2 weeks (local area residents only).
+A refundable deposit of $75 is required for each trap.
+Email [email protected] to request a trap.

-• Provide instructions/online resources to support your TNR efforts.
+• Digital instructions/online resources to support your TNR efforts (see below).

 Feral Cat Program of Georgia DOES NOT: